Red Sox vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 111 hits with 15 doubles, a triple, three home runs, 24 walks and 37 RBI.
-He's also stolen one base.
+- Arraez has put up 113 hits with 16 doubles, a triple, three home runs and 24 walks.
+He has driven in 38 runs with one stolen base.

-- Arraez hopes to build on a nine-game hitting streak in this matchup.
-In his last 10 outings he is batting .500 with two home runs, five walks and seven RBI.
+- Arraez will look for his 11th straight game with a hit in this contest.
+During his last 10 games he is batting .524 with a double, two home runs, four walks and eight RBI.

 Arraez Recent Games